 From experience, we recommend that our selling clients begin the process 2-3 years before they believe they will really need to sell the business.
 While some businesses have sold in as short as six months, the average tends to be closer to a year, with some businesses requiring 2-3 years before finding the right buyer and the right deal.
 In addition, some business may benefit from making a few changes/improvements to their business to command the best price and terms and it may take from a few months to a year or more to implement those changes.

-If you know of a business owner who’s thinking of selling and who might benefit from a free consultation with us, have them contact me or any of the M&A professionals at www.bradwaygroup.com
+If you know of a business owner who’s thinking of selling and who might benefit from a complimentary consultation with us, have them contact me or any of the M&A professionals at www.bradwaygroup.com

 By: Mike Ertel, Transworld M&A Advisors